Jordan entry requirements for Tanzania passport holders

 May be checked

 Tanzanian passport holders need a visa to enter Jordan.
-You must apply online before you travel — there is no visa on arrival for Tanzanian citizens as of 2026.
+You must arrange this before you travel — there's no visa-on-arrival option for Tanzanian citizens.
+Plan ahead and apply through the nearest Jordanian embassy or consulate.

 Entry requirements